Loading

 With this unique culinary compass, we develop flavors together with our customers that perfectly suit the tastes of the consumers’ projects.

-Simone Ebrecht, Marketing Director EAME Category Culinary
+Simone Ebrecht, Director Category Sweet Goods & Health, EMEA

 We believe that this local knowledge is absolutely crucial to our success, and the success of the flavor solutions and products we create for our customers.
 In a world where consumer preferences and trends and emerging and disappearing faster than ever, access to meaningful and authentic local insight is one of the only ways to stay one step ahead of what it is consumers want.

-140 years and counting…
+150 years and counting…

 We’ve been pioneers in the world of vanilla for decades, but our passion for this incredible spice is as strong as ever and we know there is always more work to do, more to learn and something new just around the corner that will delight customers and consumers.